snapp-incubator/crafting-table/README.md

 # How to use Crafting Table?

-The Syntax for creating functions is as below.
+The Command for creating functions is as below.

 ```bash
 crafting-table generate \